 Malicious code or viruses

-It is a type of harmful computer code or web script that is mainly created to heighten system vulnerabilities, leading to security breaches, information and data theft, back doors, and several potent effects on files and computing systems.
+It is a type of harmful computer code or web script mainly created to heighten system vulnerabilities, leading to security breaches, information and data theft, back doors, and several potent effects on files and computing systems.
 If such codes/ viruses are flooded in your site, your system will collapse, and you can’t further access it.

 Cloaked keywords hack